-Milošević was held individually responsible for the crimes alleged against him, pursuant to Article 7(1) of the Statute of the Tribunal, and for the crimes or omissions of their subordinates, pursuant to Article 7(3) of the Statute.
+The members of the JCE were held individually responsible for the crimes alleged against them, pursuant to Article 7(1) of the Statute of the Tribunal, and for the crimes or omissions of their subordinates, pursuant to Article 7(3) of the Statute.

-According to the indictment, during the relevant period, Slobodan Milošević was the President of FRY, President of the Supreme Defence Council of the FRY and the Supreme Commander of the Yugoslav Army (VJ).
+According to the indictment, during the relevant period, Milošević was the President of FRY, President of the Supreme Defence Council of the FRY and the Supreme Commander of the Yugoslav Army (VJ).
 Pursuant to his position, he exercised command authority over the VJ and the police forces subordinated to the VJ.
 In addition to his de jure powers, he also exercised extensive de facto control over numerous institutions essential to, or involved in, the conduct of the crimes alleged in the indictment.